open-telemetry/opentelemetry.io/content/en/docs/zero-code/python/_index.md

 cSpell:ignore: devel distro mkdir myapp pyproject uninstrumented virtualenv Werkzeug
 ---

 Automatic instrumentation with Python uses a Python agent that can be attached to any Python application.
-It dynamically injects bytecode to capture telemetry from many popular libraries and frameworks.
+This agent primarily uses monkey patching to modify library functions at runtime, allowing for the capture of telemetry data from many popular libraries and frameworks.

 ## Setup